Marouan-git/LMAnalyser/README.md

 ### l.
 Max-to-Median Ratio Analysis

-**Purpose**: Calculates and plots the max-to-median ratio of activation scales (from QFEP paper: https://arxiv.org/abs/2405.14428).
+**Purpose**: Calculates and plots the max-to-median ratio of activation scales (from [QFEP paper](https://arxiv.org/abs/2405.14428)).
 This is a direct measure of outlier presence and can be a strong indicator of quantization difficulty.

 **Command**:
 ```bash